-In 2015, Wespath Investment Management, Wespath’s investments division, contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies that pose excessive sustainability risk under our new guidelines.
-With external research provided by Sustainalytics, we have identified 39 companies for exclusion under the Human Rights guideline, and nine for exclusion under the Climate Change guideline.
+In 2015, Wespath contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies that pose excessive sustainability risk under our new guidelines.
+With external research provided by Sustainalytics, we have identified companies for exclusion under the Human Rights guideline, and companies for exclusion under the Climate Change guideline.

 6) The new guidelines focus on fulfilling Wespath’s fiduciary responsibilities.
 Shouldn’t Wespath develop guidelines based on fulfilling The United Methodist Church’s moral or ethical principles or statements?

 The General Conference of The United Methodist Church has delegated to Wespath responsibility for administering benefit plans “…solely in the interest of the participants and beneficiaries and for the exclusive purpose of providing benefits to participants and their beneficiaries…” Hence, while we are guided by the Social Principles in setting our priorities, any policies and guidelines that Wespath develops must adhere to this General Conference directive.

 7) To what extent will Wespath communicate these guidelines to annual conference delegates?

 Wespath maintains an ongoing dialogue with key representatives from the annual conferences.
 We have responded and will continue to respond to the many inquiries we receive from the annual conferences regarding our sustainable investment strategies and these new guidelines.